 - You can get to the park via Surant Thani or Phuket.
 Most hotels will offer you private transportation for 2,000 baht, though you can hire a taxi from either place for around 1,500 baht.
-If you are with a group of 4 this can be a good deal as it’s much quicker and far easier.
+If you are with a group of four, this can be a good deal as it’s much quicker and far easier.

-- If you go by public bus, the minibus is 250 baht each way from Surant Thani town and 300 Baht from Phuket.
+- If you go by public bus, the minibus is 250 baht each way from Surant Thani town and 300 baht from Phuket.
 It will drop you off on the main road leading up to the park.
 You’ll have to walk the rest of the way.

-- Hiring a guide from one of the tour operators or guest houses (very recommended due to the lack of marked trails) costs 1,000 Baht per person and comes with lunch.
+- Hiring a guide from one of the tour operators or guesthouses (very recommended due to the lack of marked trails) costs 1,000 baht per person and comes with lunch.

 - There is only one ATM in town.

-- You can find cheap guest houses for 300 Baht per night with very basic accommodation and cold showers.
-Rooms get better at around 600 Baht per night and luxurious around 1,400 Baht per night.
+- You can find cheap guest houses for 300 baht per night with very basic accommodation and cold showers.
+Rooms get better at around 600 baht per night and luxurious around 1,400 baht per night.